 Steering response is dependent upon three (3) factors: rudder position, motion and throttle.
-While cruising speed maneuvering is relatively easy and takes little practice, slow-speed maneuvering is far more difficult and requires time and practice to master pushes the stern of the boat away from the direction of the turn.
+While cruising speed maneuvering is relatively easy and takes little practice, slow-speed maneuvering is far more difficult and requires time and practice to master.

+With both steering and propulsion at the rear of the boat, the initiation of a turn pushes the stern of the boat away from the direction of the turn.
 The stern follows a larger turning circle than the bow.
 This is especially important to remember when making maneuvers within close quarters.